Shiri (film)

-The movie was released under the name Shiri outside of South Korea; in South Korea the title was spelled Swiri.
+The film was released under the name Shiri outside of South Korea; in South Korea the title was spelled Swiri.
 The name refers to Coreoleuciscus splendidus, a fish found in Korean fresh-water streams.
-At one point in the film protagonist Park Mu-young has a monologue wherein he describes how the waters from both North and South Korea flow freely together, and how the fish can be found in either water without knowing to which it belongs.
+At one point in the film antagonist Park Mu-young has a monologue wherein he describes how the waters from both North and South Korea flow freely together, and how the fish can be found in either water without knowing to which it belongs.
 This ties into the film's ambitions to be the first major-release film to directly address the still-thorny issue of Korean reunification.